Rivet Nuts & Rivet Nut Guns Blog Banner

 When choosing a rivet nut gun, the first thing to consider is whether you need a power tool or a hand/manual tool.
 It depends on the volume of rivet nuts you plan to install.
 If it is a one-off project and you are looking at less than 100 rivet nuts in total, perhaps a hand tool is sufficient.
 If you plan to use the tool every day and go through hundreds of rivet nuts, then a power tool is worth the investment.

-What's better, a battery rivnut gun or an air rivet nut gun?
+What's better, a cordless rivnut gun or an air rivet nut gun?

 The choice between these two depends on the location you plan to work in.
 If you are working on a job site without ready access to a compressed air supply, a battery-operated tool would be ideal.
 An extra battery is recommended for volume installations.
 If you are working in a factory or in one location, an air rivet nut gun could offer a faster solution for high-volume users.